Last Updated on

 • Show personalized experiences to every visitor.

-Most stores have many seemingly minor things they can do that will have a positive impact on conversion rate, and CAC too.
+Most stores have many opportunities to improve conversion rate, and therefore reduce CAC too.

-In some cases, the customer simply forgot to check out, and a quick email, SMS or push notification can be enough to get one more sale that would otherwise have been lost.
+Many customers with abandoned carts simply forgot to check out, and a quick email, SMS or push notification can be enough to recover the sale.

-Approximately 70% of online shopping carts are left abandoned, which means there's a significant opportunity to reclaim lost revenue, increase the number of customers, and therefore decrease CAC.
+Approximately 70% of online shopping carts are left abandoned, which means there's a significant opportunity to reclaim lost revenue, increase the number of customers, and lower your customer acquisition cost.

 If your ad spend is too high, you might be trying to advertise to too many people.